arturoalquicira/Portfolio/README.md

   * `sudo vi /etc/apache2/conf-available/servername.conf`
   * And inside this we just need to add one line
   * `ServerName server-name`
   * Next you have to enable this configuration
   * `sudo a2enconf servername`

-3.- Configure ServerName Globally
-  * `sudo pico /etc/apache2/apache2.conf`
-  * Below the first "< Directory />" add the following line:
-    * `ServerName theNameOfTheServer`
-  * `sudo service apache2 restart`

 ###Setup Github
 1.- Use apt-get to install git-core
   * `sudo apt-get install git-core`